fornellas/3d_printed_keyboard/docs/firmware.md

 Nowadays we have things like the popular [Quantum Mechanical Keyboard Firmware](https://github.com/qmk/qmk_firmware), but in 2013 when I wrote this [custom firmware](https://github.com/fornellas/TypeMatrix2030) to my hacked [TypeMatrix](typematrix.com) keyboard (know the saga [here](history.html)), it was not an option.

-Looking at QMK code, I found it to be similar to what I did in the past: base it on the [LUFA](http://www.fourwalledcubicle.com/LUFA.php) library, build the key map, key scan code and drive the display.
+Looking at QMK code, I found it to be similar to what I did in the past: base it on the [LUFA](http://www.fourwalledcubicle.com/LUFA.php) library, build the keymap, key scan code and drive the display.
 But QMK even supports other USB libraries and several keyboard configuration.
 Given my previous experience with LUFA, I figured the amount of code I'd need to add to QMK to make it work for my case would be almost the same as if I wrote everything just with LUFA.
 That's what I did.

 # Notable Firmware Features